 Apache acquired over 300,000 acres of oil and gas leases in Cook Inlet in 2010 with the primary objective to explore for and develop oil fields in Cook Inlet.
 In the spring of 2011, Apache conducted a seismic test program to evaluate the feasibility of using new nodal (no cables) technology seismic recording equipment for operations in the Cook Inlet environment and to test various seismic acquisition parameters in order to finalize the design for the 3D seismic program in the Cook Inlet.
 The test program occurred in late March 2011 and results showed that the nodal technology was feasible in the Cook Inlet environment.
-Therefore, Apache now proposes to conduct a phased 3D seismic survey program throughout Cook Inlet over the course of the next three to five years.
-The first area (Area 1), to be surveyed over the course of 2012, and the subject of NMFS' proposed IHA and this EA, is located in upper Cook Inlet (Figure 1).
-The proposed Area 1 program area is approximately 2,719 square kilometers (km2, 1,050 square miles (mi2)) and is along the west coast from McArthur River up and to the south of Beluga River.
+Apache proposes to conduct a phased 3D seismic survey program throughout Cook Inlet over the course of the next three to five years.
+The first area surveyed - and the subject of the IHA issued in April 2012 - was located in mid-Cook Inlet extending along the west coast from the Big River up to south of the Beluga River, and on the east coast from Salamantof on the Kenai peninsula to 4.4 miles north of the Swanson River (Figure 1).
+The area within which the second survey could occur - and the subject of this IHA - includes a lower portion of Cook Inlet, but also includes all of Area 1 and a portion of Area 3 (Figures 1a and 1b).
 As detailed further below, the survey consists of an onshore, transition zone, and offshore component (Figure 2).

 Each phase of the survey has an onshore component, a transition zone component, and an offshore component.
 Transition zone and offshore acquisition will include areas below the high water mark as depicted in Figure 2.
 The seismic operation will be active 24 hours per day.
 In-water air gun activity will average 10-12 hours per day and will generally occur around the slack tide or low current periods.
 Vessels will lay and retrieve the nodal sensors on the sea floor bottom in periods of low current or, in the case of the intertidal area, during high tide.
 The offshore and transition zone source effort will include the use of input/output sleeve air guns in two different configurations of arrays: a 440 and 2,400 cubic inches (cui)).
 The seismic source vessels currently planned for use are the M/V Peregrine Falcon and M/V Arctic Wolf, or similar vessel.
-Cable/Nodal deployment and retrieval operations will be supported by three shallow draft vessels (M/V Miss Diane I, M/V Miss Diane II, and M/V Maxime), or similar vessels.
+Cable/Nodal deployment and retrieval operations will be supported by three shallow draft vessels (M/V Miss Diane I, M/V Mark Steven, and M/V Maxime), or similar vessels.
 The mitigation/chase vessel, which will house Protected Species Observers (PSOs), will be the M/V Dreamcatcher, or a similar vessel.
 Two smaller jet boats will be used for personnel transport and node support in the extremely shallow water in the intertidal area.
 Water depths for the survey will range 0 to 128 meters (m, 0 to 420 feet (ft)).